29,99 €

 Autorenporträt

-Dr. Shehu Salihu Mustafa has a bachelor's degree in Electrical Engineering from Federal University of Technology Minna.
-He proceeded to obtain an MSc in Computer Engineering from the University of Hertfordshire, UK.
-He received his PhD. degree in Electrical Power Engineering at Universiti Putra Malaysia.
+Shehu Salihu Mustafa received his BEng degree in Electrical and Computer Engineering from Federal University of Technology Minna, Nigeria in 2002.
+He also received his MSc degree in Computer Engineering from University of Hertfordshire, UK in 2005 and a Doctorate degree in Electrical Power Engineering from Universiti Putra Malaysia in 2018.